yammer/model_attribute/README.md

 # => "{\"id\":5,\"paid\":true,\"name\":\"Fred\",\"created_at\":1421171317762}"
 user2 = User.new(Oj.load(json, strict: true))

 # Change tracking.
-A much smaller set of function than that provided by
+A much smaller set of functions than that provided by
-# ActiveModel::Dity.
+# ActiveModel::Dirty.
 user.changes # => {:id=>[nil, 5], :paid=>[nil, true], :created_at=>[nil, 2015-01-08 15:57:05 +0000], :name=>[nil, "Fred"]}
 user.name_changed?  # => true
 # If you need the new values to send as a PUT to a web service